JeffM-Code/PortfolioWork/ML/BuildingEnergyEfficiency/README.md

 ### Application
 #### Practical:
-* Assessment of heating and cooling needs of building designs
+* (Efficient) Assessment of heating and cooling needs of building designs
 * Plan renovations and improvements for existing buildings to move them to a lower energy load category
 * Optimize building features such as insulation, orientation, and glazing area to achieve better energy efficiency<br><br><br>